 Giving My Talk

-Mass education in universities has many drawbacks, and one of the most significant is that students rarely get enough opportunities to develop soft skills - writing, speaking, and collaborating - even though these are precisely what industry finds missing in fresh graduates.
-This post is my attempt to collect some observations from the past years.
+Mass education in universities has many drawbacks, and one of the most significant is that students rarely get enough opportunities to develop soft skills - writing, speaking, and collaborating - even though these are crucial in practice.
+This post is a collection of a few observations from the past years.
 Just as with writing hints, these are subjective guidelines, not hard rules, and the only way to improve is to practice.

 Why Give a Talk at All?